strata-mvc/strata/docs/installation.md

 $ composer create-project roots/bedrock mywebsite
 ~~~

-From the project directory, add the Strata as a dependency.
+From the project directory, add Strata as a dependency.

 ~~~ bash
 $ composer require francoisfaubert/strata:dev-master
 ~~~

-There are some folders and files that need to be created in order for Strata to be used inside your project.
+There are folders and files that need to be created in order for Strata to be used from within your project.
 To ensure you have everything needed, the last step is to run the Strata installer script which comes packaged in Strata.

 Ensure the file is executable first, then run the bash script.
 The script will confirm that you have the correct directory structure as well as populate your project with starter files.